 Returning to Melbourne in 2001, I operated my independent practice out of Melbourne’s iconic Nicholas Building before taking some time out of my career to raise my two children.

-I currently teach jewellery short courses at NMIT in addition to teaching and making jewellery from my own workshop in Melbourne’s outer eastern suburbs.
+I teach short course from my workshop, in combination with my work on privately commissioned jewellery.
 I am the sole operator of Jane Ruljancich Jewellery and am an Accredited Member of Craft, the peak body for professional craftspeople in Victoria.